Lucyjpjones/lj-fscr/README.md

 **Favicon**

-I created a personalised favicon for the site to add branding and thus making it easier for visitors locate your page easier when they have multiple tabs open.
+I created a personalised favicon for the site to add branding, and to make it easier for visitors to locate the page when they have multiple tabs open.
 I decided to keep the design simple and conventional by using just the first initial of the logo.

 <img src="media/fscr-favicon.png">